-The following Trusts and Inheritance Tax guidance note by Tolley in association with Higgs & Sons provides comprehensive and up to date tax information covering:
+The following Trusts and Inheritance Tax guidance note Produced by Tolley in association with Higgs & Sons provides comprehensive and up to date tax information covering:

 When administering an estate the personal representatives may need to make corrections to the initial inheritance tax account or adjustments to the initial date of death values as disclosed within the inheritance tax papers.